 The images below use an MPW value of 0.1.
 Note how the hair is still rather jaggy even with Transparency Depth set to 4.
 Using these values would require higher AA settings to produce smooth results:

-Making the hairs transparent has a big impact on render times.
+Making the hair transparent has a big impact on render times.
 For optimal rendering speed, it is very important to use sensible values.
 How smooth/slow hair renders depends on three things:

 - Min Pixel Width